hitsamtiammar123/test-component-duoship/README.md

 # Project Information
 - define props and states with type
 - data should be from props(not static).
+- design is full page; you should use layout for header and footer.
+And order list as main content

 # What we want to evaluate:
 - how you setup the project